redis/redis-doc/docs/reference/protocol-spec.md

 <a name="map-reply"></a>

 ### Maps
-The RESP Map encodes a collection of key-value tuples, a.k.a a dictionary or a hash.
+The RESP map encodes a collection of key-value tuples, i.e., a dictionary or a hash.

 It is encoded as follows: